skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 ---

 ### **Step 3: The Solution (Show the Product)**
-*"Here's what FinishOutNow does: Every day, we pull new commercial permits from Dallas, Fort Worth, Plano, Arlington, and Irving.
+*"Here's what Early BookS does: Every day, we pull new commercial permits from Dallas, Fort Worth, Plano, Arlington, and Irving.
 Our AI instantly scores each one for YOUR trade.
 It tells you:*
 - *Is this a real commercial opportunity? (confidence %)*
 - *What trade work is likely needed?*
 - *How much is the project worth?*